Cauana/EstruturadeDados/README.md

 # Data Structures <br id=a>

-This repository contains implementations of various data structures in different programming languages.
+This repository contains implementations of various data structures using C and Python.
 Data structures play a fundamental role in the development of efficient and scalable software, aiding in the effective organization and manipulation of data.

 ## Implemented Data Structures